mikhaelsantos/songsAPI/README.md

 ## How to run

-One common step to both testing and and running the app is setting up the mongodb instance and credentials:
+One common step to both testing and running the app is setting up the mongodb instance and credentials:

 #### Set up a new Docker Container (No mongodb instance running)

-Note: If your running your own instance you can skip this part.
+**Note:** If your running your own instance you can skip this part.

 1. Setup docker container